School of Humanities, Language and Global Studies

 Isabela has a PhD in Applied Linguistics from the University of Lancaster (2004) with a thesis on the contribution of public intellectuals to the legitimation of liberalism in the transition from communism in Eastern Europe.
-Between 1992-1993 she held a Horia Georgescu postgraduate research scholarship in linguistics and philosophy of language at the University of Bucharest, teaching postgraduate modules in Pragma-Dialectics, Argumentation Theory, Critical Discourse Analysis and Media Discourse, and undergraduate modules in Semantics, Pragmatics and Critical Thinking.
+Until 2010, she was Associate Professor and Course Leader for the M.A. in Discourse and Argumentation Studies at the University of Bucharest, teaching postgraduate modules in Pragma-Dialectics, Argumentation Theory, Critical Discourse Analysis and Media Discourse, and undergraduate modules in Semantics, Pragmatics and Critical Thinking.

 Membership of professional and learned bodies

-Fairclough, I. (2015).
-Evaluating policy as practical argument: the public debate over the first UK Austerity Budget.
-Critical Discourse Studies.
-DOI: 10.1080/17405904.2015.1074595
+Fairclough, I. (2016).
+Evaluating policy as argument: the public debate over the first UK Austerity Budget.
+Critical Discourse Studies 13(1): 57-77.

 Full list of publications on Academia.edu at http://uclan.academia.edu/IsabelaFairclough

-Isabela is currently involved in the research project ‘Practical argumentation in the European energy and climate debates’ (2015-2017).
-Principal Investigator: Dr Marcin Lewinski, Faculty of Social Sciences and Humanities, New University of Lisbon.
+(2015-2017) Member of international research project Practical argumentation in the European energy and climate debates (2015-2017), led by Dr Marcin Lewinski, New University of Lisbon